-As with any type of arborcultural projects, you require permission to carry out most Tree Pruning, Tree Removal or Branch Removal tasks.
-City of Sydney Council does provide some exceptions where you can carryout pruning work without approval including the following:
+As with any type of arboricultural projects, you require permission to carry out most Tree Pruning, Tree Removal or Branch Removal tasks.
+The city of Sydney Council does provide some exceptions where you can carry out pruning work without approval including the following:

 - pruning does not affect the health or structural stability of the tree

-- Where you use a qualified Arborist (AQF Level 2 and above) and the Australian standard for pruning of amenity trees is adhered to
+- Where you use a qualified Arborist (AQF Level 2 and above) and the Australian standard for the pruning of amenity trees are adhered to

 - Where the tree infringes on the clearance guidelines specified in the following table